 Remote work allows you to work from your home, but let’s be honest: it might send the wrong message.
 You might be eating breakfast in your pajamas, but your heart really isn’t in your work at that moment.
 One great tip is to mentally prepare as if you are going into the office before you start working.

 For some people, this might involve making the right amount of coffee to get in the “morning mood” to work.
 For others, it might be putting on a full suit and shoes so that your mind is activated into “work mode”.
 The last thing your company wants to do is hire remote workers that end up staying in bed and treating work as a secondary priority.
+Add life to your working environment by adding modern desks to your home workplace.

 There can often be all sorts of obstacles when it comes to remote work.
 You might be in a different time zone than other co-workers, and there might even be a language barrier to deal with.
 It’s important to recognize that there is nothing wrong with over-communicating to make sure that expectations are understood.